Asynchronous parallel primal-dual block coordinate update methods for affinely constrained convex programs: Numerical experiments

 \subsection{Quadratic programming}

 In this subsection, we simulate the performance of Algorithm \ref{alg:async-rpdc} with different delays on solving the nonnegativity constrained quadratic programming (NCQP):

 where $\vQ$ is a positive semidefinite matrix.
-We set $\vQ=\vH\vH^\top$ with $\vH$ randomly generated from standard Gaussian distribution, and the vector $\vc$ was generated from Gaussian distribution.
+We set $\vQ=\vH\vH^\top$ with $\vH\in\RR^{2000\times 2000}$ randomly generated from standard Gaussian distribution, and the vector $\vc$ was generated from Gaussian distribution.
 The matrix $\vA=[\vB, \vI]\in\RR^{200\times 2000}$ with the entries of $\vB$ independently following standard Gaussian distribution, and $\vb$ was generated from uniform distribution on $[0,1]$.
 This way, we guarantee the feasibility of \eqref{eq:ncqp}.

 We partitioned $\vx$ into 2,000 blocks, namely, every coordinate was treated as one block.
 To see how the algorithm is affected by delayed block gradients, $\tau+1$ most recent iterates were kept, and $\hat{\vx}^k$ was set to one of these iterates that was chosen uniformly at random.
-We varied $\tau$ among $\{0, 5, 10, 20, 40\}$.
-The parameter $\beta$ was tuned to $\sqrt{2}$, and $\vP_i$'s were set in two different ways.
+We varied $\tau$ among $\{0, 5, 10, 20, 40\}$. $\beta$ was tuned to $\sqrt{2}$, $\rho=\frac{\beta}{2000}$ was used, and $\vP_i$'s were set in two different ways.
 Figure \ref{fig:qp-nidstep} plots the results by Algorithm \ref{alg:async-rpdc} with $\vP_i$'s set according to \eqref{eq:async-P} with $\alpha=1$.
+Note that for this instance, we have $L_i=Q_{ii}$, i.e., the $i$-th diagonal entry of $\vQ$ for each $i$, and $L_r=\max_i\|\vq_i\|$ where $\vq_i$ denotes the $i$-th column of $\vQ$.
 From the figure, we see that the convergence speed of the algorithm is affected by the delays.
 Larger $\tau$ gives smaller stepsize and leads to slower convergence.
 However, the algorithm is hardly affected by delayed block gradient if the same $\vP_i$'s were used, as shown in Figure \ref{fig:qp-idstep}.
 Practically, the maximum delay $\tau$ is unknown, but the results in Figure \ref{fig:qp-idstep} indicate that we can simply set $\vP_i$'s according to Theorem \ref{thm:cvg-prob} regardless of the delay.
+This implies that our analysis may not be tight.